-Performance Shares.
+• Performance Shares.
 Performance shares are shares whose vesting is contingent upon the achievement of specified performance objectives over a three-year period.
 The target number of shares is determined by dividing the target value by the closing market price of our common stock on the date of grant.
 The number of shares that will actually vest, if any, ranges between 20% (at threshold) and 200% (at maximum) of the target number of shares based on the Company's actual performance against the performance objectives.
-None of the performance shares will vest unless at least the threshold level of cumulative EBITDA is achieved.